List of Stargirl characters: Courtney Whitmore / Stargirl

 In season three, Courtney and Sylvester agree to a joint custody of the Cosmic Staff where he can use it while she is in school.
 She and the JSA end up in a murder mystery when Gambler was found dead outside his trailer.
 Sylvester was able to teach Courtney some of his moves.
 Courtney later witnesses Cameron's emerging cryokinesis and agrees to help him in secret.
 This would later be revealed to the rest of the JSA by Cindy.
 Shade later returned to pick up Courtney where he took her and Pat to the basement of the Helix Institute for Youth Rehabilitation where they meet up with Jennie.
 She and Pat learn that Jennie's brother Todd is in the building.
 When they find the room that Todd is in, Courtney is knocked back by the energies unleashed the moment Jennie touched Todd.
 She would later meet Mister Bones and persuade him to not only keep his patients hiding, but to let Jennie helpd Todd.
 This tactic work.
 Nurse Louise Love denied any knowledge of spying on the JSA stating that they just did their research.
 After Shade takes Jennie and Todd to meet up with Sandy Hawkins in New York, Courtney and Pat take the bus back to Blue Valley as she plans to make up with Yolanda and Rick while wondering who was spying on them.
-After gaining the forgivness of Yolanda, Beth, and Rick, Courtney decides to tell Cameron about his father.
+After gaining the forgiveness of Yolanda, Beth, and Rick, Courtney decides to tell Cameron about his father.
 Before she can finish it, Rick attacks the house and fights Cameron while Yolanda and Beth fight Lily and Sofus with Artemis' aid.
 The fight ends when an injured Sofus mentioned to Cameron that Jordan being consumed by his bad plans is what killed him.
 When Cameron asks Courtney who killed his father, Courtney covered up Mike's actions by stating that she did it which puts a strain on their relationship.
 She was also present when Pat and Sylvester told everyone about Ultra-Humanite.
 Courtney would also find out that Icicle is still alive.
 She and the JSA engage in battle with Icicle's family as Icicle is repelled by his son.
 After Cameron disappears to get help for his grandfather, Courtney visits Rebecca Sharpe to give her the letter from her father.
 Later that night, Courtney is visited by Cameron asking if Courtney was telling the truth that she can help him.

-10 years later, Shade mentions that Stargirl is now operating as Starwoman.
+Ten years later, Shade mentions that Stargirl is now operating as Starwoman.